JasperHu95/jasperhu95.github.io/_pages/about.md

-You can click on the navigation bar above to view my personal CV, which seems to be a must-have item for every personal homepage. : )
+You can click on the navigation bar above to view my personal CV, which seems to be a must-have item for every personal site. : )